-The following is a rollforward of loss allowances calculated based on ECL model under IFRS 9 for the years ended March 31, 2020 and 2019.
+The following is a rollforward of loss allowances calculated based on ECL model under IFRS 9 for the years ended March 31, 2021 and 2020.

-Loss allowances-Lifetime ECL 2020 2019 Balances-beginning of year \$ 12,442 \$ 3,098 Changes in allowance due to change in credit risk and AR balance Write-offs (1,041) (20) 9,344 - Balances-end of year \$ 11,381 \$ 12,442
+Loss allowances-Lifetime ECL 2021 2020 Balances-beginning of year \$ 11,381 \$ 12,442 Changes in allowance due to change in credit risk and AR balance Write-offs 1,020 (438) (1,041) (20) Balances-end of year \$ 11,963 \$ 11,381

-The carrying amounts of Notes and loans receivable, Trade and other receivables, Lease receivable, Other financial assets (excluding derivatives), Noncurrent loans receivable from parent and group companies, Noncurrent lease receivable and Other noncurrent financial assets (excluding derivatives) in the consolidated statements of financial position approximate the maximum exposure to credit risk.
+The carrying amounts of Notes and loans receivable, Trade and other receivables, Lease receivable, Other financial assets (excluding derivatives), Noncurrent loans receivable from parent and group companies, Noncurrent lease receivable and Other noncurrent financial assets (excluding derivatives) in the statements of financial position approximate the maximum exposure to credit risk.